LANDIS-II-Foundation/Extension-Biomass-BDA/docs/index.md

 # Download

-- The latest version of SCRPPLE can be [downloaded from GitHub](https://github.com/LANDIS-II-Foundation/Extension-Biomass-BDA/blob/master/deploy/installer/LANDIS-II-V7%20Biomass%20BDA%20Climate%202.4-setup.exe).
+- The latest version can be [downloaded from GitHub](https://github.com/LANDIS-II-Foundation/Extension-Biomass-BDA/blob/master/deploy/installer/LANDIS-II-V7%20Biomass%20BDA%20Climate%202.4-setup.exe).
 To install it on your computer, launch the installer.

 # Example Files